bpucker/Boas_Pucker/README.md

 </p>

 <h3 id="meetings">Automatic Meeting Scheduling</h3>
-<p>Do you have an exciting project to discus - book a meeting:
+<p>Do you have an exciting project to discuss - book a meeting:

 [15 min meeting](https://calendly.com/bpucker/15min)